Multiple target tracking based on sets of trajectories: Relation with other MTT models

 \subsection{Relation with MHT algorithms}

 Classical MHT algorithms \cite{Reid79,Mori86,Kurien_inbook90} were developed for the standard measurement model but not for general track-before-detect models \cite{Angel16}.
-They rely on enumerating multiple target/measurement association hypotheses, calculating their probabilities and the PDF of the current target state given an hypothesis.
+They rely on enumerating multiple target/measurement association hypotheses, calculating their probabilities and the density of the current target state given a hypothesis.
 For the standard measurement model, there are also algorithms based on RFS of targets that have this MHT-type structure \cite{Williams15b,Vo13,Mahler_book14}.
-Moreover, for this measurement model, the multitrajectory filtering PDF, which is given by (\ref{eq:posterior_radar}), is actually also computed by considering multiple hypotheses but with PDFs over trajectories instead of targets.
+Moreover, for this measurement model, the multitrajectory filtering density, which is given by (\ref{eq:posterior_radar}), is actually also computed by considering multiple hypotheses but with densities over trajectories instead of targets.
 This is analogous to the algorithms in \cite{Koch11}, which assume a single, always existing trajectory.
-In this sense, the proposed filtering equations for the standard measurement model can be considered a form of MHT algorithm, derived using sets of trajectories and FISST.
+In this sense, the trajectory $\mathrm{MBM}_{01}$ filter can be considered a form of MHT algorithm, derived using sets of trajectories and FISST.

 Compared to classical MHT and MHT-type algorithms for RFS of targets, we introduce the set of trajectories as a random variable that represents all quantities of interest.
-This enables us to compute the posterior distribution of the set of trajectories in a direct Bayesian manner and answer all types of questions regarding the history, as exemplified in Section \ref{sub:Motivation-for-sets}.
-Another advantage of introducing sets of trajectories is that we can use sound definitions of estimation error based on metrics \cite{Rahmathullah16_prov2} and optimal Bayesian estimators.
-In addition, compared to classical MHT algorithms, sets of trajectories can also be used with other measurement models, such as track-before-detect, or to develop new algorithms, such as the trajectory PHD filter \cite{Angel16_prov}, which do not give rise to an MHT-type structure.
+This enables us to compute the posterior distribution of the set of trajectories in a direct Bayesian manner and answer all types of questions regarding the history, as exemplified in Section \ref{subsec:Motivation-for-sets}.
+Another advantage of introducing sets of trajectories is that we can use definitions of estimation error based on metrics \cite{Rahmathullah16_prov2,Bento_draft16}.
+In addition, compared to classical MHT algorithms, sets of trajectories can also be used with other measurement models, such as track-before-detect, or to develop new algorithms, such as the trajectory PHD filter \cite{Angel18_c}, which do not give rise to an MHT-type structure.
 Nevertheless, the development of efficient MHT-type algorithms based on sets of trajectories should be inspired by the vast literature on classical MHT and MHT-type algorithms with RFS of targets.